-Lifecycle stages Area and assessment of R, P, S (high, medium or low) Comments Raw materia ils Sourcing of wood based raw material R: High P: High S: High There is high relevance for the origin of fibre raw material used in the paper.
+Lifecycle stages Area and assessment of R, P, S (high, medium or low) Comments Raw materia als Sourcing of wood based raw material R: High P: High S: High There is high relevance for the origin of fibre raw material used in the paper.
 From environmental point of view, it would be relevant to promote use of recycled fibres but as greaseproof paper is mainly in contact with food, safety and quality aspects are of high priority.
 Recycled fibres may contain unknown substances and be polluted with substances that should not be present in products used in food contact materials (FCMs).
 Therefore, only virgin fibres shall be used in Nordic Swan Ecolabel (NSE) greaseproof paper.
 When virgin fibres are used, forestry operations can have a marked impact on forest life through e.g. loss of species and deterioration of ecosystems.
 There is high RPS to set requirements for origin and certification of fibre raw materials by using independent third-party certifications schemes such as FSC and PEFC.
 This is to ensure that fibres come from controlled sources and sustainably managed forests.
 Nordic Swan Ecolabel also set requirements for restricted tree species that cannot be used in NSE products, in order to protect the forest as a habitat and preserve biodiversity.
-Production/c listribution Chemical pulp production - Energy - Emissions to water and air - Chemicals R: High P: High S: High The environmental impact of manufacturing of chemical pulp used in paper is greater than that of paper production.
+Production/o distribution Chemical pulp production - Energy - Emissions to water and air - Chemicals R: High P: High S: High The environmental impact of manufacturing of chemical pulp used in paper is greater than that of paper production.
 Production of pulp is energy intensive and generate emissions to water and air.
 Therefore, there is high RPS to set requirements for use of fuel and electricity, to restrict emission of sulphur (S), NOx and greenhouse gases to air that are primarily dependent on the intensive energy production, Emission to water such as chemical oxygen demand (COD), phosphorus (P) and adsorbable organically bound halogens (AOX) are also restricted.
 By setting requirements for these, Nordic Ecolabelling contributes to reduced climate impact, reduced acidification of the atmosphere and eutrophication of water sources.
 Paper production - Energy - Emissions to water and air - Chemicals R: High P: High S: High The production of greaseproof paper consumes more energy than other paper products as the pulp needs to be more finely milled in order to achieve the desired properties of paper.
 The generation and use of energy results in various environmental impact, see closely the pulp production above.
 In addition to the climate impact and air pollution resulting from combustion, the environment is affected through the production of energy raw material and the landfill disposal of waste products.
 It is, thus, highly important to focus on energy consumption when trying to reduce the environmental impact of the paper industry.
 Paper conversion R: Low P: Low S: Medium After manufacturing of paper, reels of paper are converted to final products e.g. by cutting and packing.
 As the main environmental impact comes from manufacturing of pulp and paper, there are no other requirements set to conversion process due to low R excluding requirements for chemicals and waste.
-Chemicals that are harmful to health and the environment R: High P: High S: High The paper industry uses various types of chemicals.
-These include coating agents, wet strength agents, biocides, dispersants, retention agents and colourants.
-Some chemicals are not readily biodegradable and can bioaccumulate in organisms.
-Other chemicals may e.g. be carcinogenic and disruptive to endocrine functioning.
-There is RPS to set strict requirements for production chemicals used in manufacturing of paper including conversion (e.g. colourants), in order to reduce the use of harmful chemicals and to ensure that production facilities have treatment plants capable of limiting emissions.